ClassySurveyor/classysurveyor.github.io/_drafts/2017-12-22-New-imo-resolution-for-escape-route-signs.md

 Now, SOLAS Ch.
 II-2 and Ch.
 III will simply refer to ISO 24409-2:2014 and any updates to the ISO standard will propagate to the SOLAS requirements.

+## Summary of Changes
+ISO 24409-2:2014 takes on a **much** more detailed approach to these signboards - as they usually do with everything else.
+Every signboard is categorized, given a reference number, name, function, image description, the hazard that it mitigates, intended human behaviour, additional information, complementary signs and further references.
+I must say, the standardization is refreshing for an obsessive-compulsive like myself.

+Also, some signs have been updated and some have been reused.

 ## Commentary